-No child of nature so simple, in these days, as not to recognize a Kodak.
+No child of nature so simple, in these days, as not to recognize a kodak.Afloat on the Ohio

 brand of camera, arbitrary coinage by U.S. inventor George Eastman (1854-1932), U.S. trademark registered Sept.
 4, 1888.
 In 1890s, practically synonymous with camera and also used as a verb.
 Kodachrome, registered trademark for a method of color photography, 1915; the product was discontinued in 2006.